toutjavascript/infollama-proxy/README.md

 - Run a proxy to access your Ollama API server, on localhost, LAN and WAN
 - Protect your Ollama server with one token by user or usage
 - Display usefull details about Ollama server (models, running models, size) and hardware device informations (CPU, GPUS, RAM and VRAM usage).
-- Log Ollama API calls in a log file (as an HTTP log file type) with different levels: NONE, ERROR_ONLY, INFO, and ALL, including the full JSON request
+- Log Ollama API calls in a log file (as an HTTP log file type) with different levels: NEVER, ERROR, INFO, and ALL, including the full JSON prompt request

 ## Requirements